-Step 1: The student should discuss any complaint with the person involved.
+Step 1.
+The student should discuss any complaint with the instructor involved.
 If the complaint is not resolved at the instructor level, or if the student feels it is not practical to contact the instructor, the student may present the complaint to the chair of the department to which the instructor is assigned.

 The deadline for a student to take the complaint to the faculty member is the 10th day of the beginning of the following semester.

-If the student is not enrolled the subsequent semester, a letter of inquiry should be mailed to the instructor and the instructor's department chair within the 10th day beginning of the following semester.
+If the student is not enrolled the subsequent semester, a letter of inquiry should be mailed to the instructor and to the instructor's department chair/associate dean by the 10th day of the beginning of the following semester.

-Step 2: The instructor must respond in writing to the student within 5 days of the initial contact concerning the complaint.
+Step 2.
+The instructor must respond in writing to the student within 5 days of the initial contact concerning the complaint.

-Step 3: Upon receipt of an unacceptable response from the instructor or the instructor does not respond within 5 days, the student has 10 days to file a formal academic grievance (grade appeal).
-The student will be required to complete a Course Grade Grievance Form.
-Paper copies can be obtained in the Associate Vice President, Office of Academic Affairs.
-The completed Course Grade Grievance Form, and any supporting documentation, should be submitted to the instructor's department chair.
+Step 3.
+Upon receipt of an unacceptable response from the instructor or if the instructor does not respond within 5 days, the student has 10 days to file a formal academic grievance.

+The student will be required to complete an Academic Grievance form.
+The form can be electronically retrieved by clicking here.
+Paper copies also can be obtained in the Office of the Provost.
+The completed Academic Grievance form, and any supporting documentation, should be submitted to the instructor's department chair/associate dean.

-Step 4: Upon receipt of the completed Course Grade Grievance form, the department chair will:
+Step 4.
+Upon receipt of the completed Academic Grievance form, the department chair/associate dean will:

 - 1. Request a written response from the instructor addressing the issues raised by the student and - 2.
-Schedule a meeting within 5 days after the official paperwork is filed in the department chair's office.
+Schedule a meeting within 5 days after the official paperwork is filed in the department chair's/associate dean's office.

-The instructor, the student filing the grievance, the department chair, and the dean of the responsible college will be in attendance.
+The instructor, the student filing the grievance, the department chair/associate dean, and the dean of the responsible college will be in attendance.
 The student may have his or her academic advisor or a faculty member of the student's choice present.

-It will be the purpose of the department chair and the respective college dean to review the grievance and attempt to mediate a settlement.
-The department chair and the college dean's recommended solution is to be considered by both the faculty member and the student as a recommendation and not as a decision that is binding.
+It will be the purpose of the department chair/associate dean and the respective college dean to review the grievance and attempt to mediate a settlement.
+The department chair/associate dean and the college dean's recommended solution is to be considered by both the faculty member and the student as a recommendation and not as a decision that is binding.

-Within 5 days after this meeting, records of the meeting, including all documentation submitted by the student and the recommendation by the department chair and college dean, will be sent to the Associate Vice President, Academic Affairs/ Academic Programs and to the parties' present at the meeting.
+Within 5 days after this meeting, records of the meeting, including all documentation submitted by the student and the recommendation by the department chair/associate dean and college dean, will be sent to the Associate Vice President for Undergraduate Education & Student Success and to all parties present at the meeting.

-Step 5: If the final outcome is not acceptable to the student, the student may appeal to the Academic Standards and Appeals Committee.
-The student must petition a hearing before this committee within 5 days following the meeting with the instructor, college dean, and department chair.
-Requests are to be in writing and made to the Associate Vice President, Academic Affairs/Academic Programs.
+Step 5.
+If the final outcome is not acceptable to the student, the student may appeal to the Academic Standards and Appeals Committee.

+The student must petition a hearing before this committee within 5 days following the meeting with the instructor, college dean, and department chair/associate dean.

+Requests are to be in writing and made to the Associate Vice President for Undergraduate Education & Student Success.

 Requests for appeal may be submitted by:

-- 1. Email from the student's official MSU email address to ap@moreheadstate.edu.
-Requests submitted from any other email address will not be accepted. - 2.
-Paper requests may be submitted to the Associate Provost, Academic Affairs/Academic Programs office.
+- 1. electronic mail from the student's official MSU email address to ap@moreheadstate.edu.
+Requests submitted from any other email address will not be accepted. - 2. paper requests may be submitted to the Office of the Associate Vice President for Undergraduate Education & Student Success.

-Step 6: Upon receipt of the student's petition for a hearing, the Associate Provost, Academic Affairs/ Academic Programs will submit the records of all action to date to the Chair of the Academic Standards and Appeals Committee.
+Step 6.
+Upon receipt of the student's petition for a hearing, the Associate Vice President of Undergraduate Education & Student Success will submit the records of all action to date to the Academic Standards and Appeals Committee.